jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Investments
 (5) Investments is the total of—
   (a) the market value of capital contributions made by the partner to the limited partnership at the time the relevant contribution is contributed or agreed to be contributed by them:
-  (b) the amount paid by the partner for the assignment of capital contributions to them:
+  (b) the amount paid by the partner as an entering partner for the assignment of an interest in partnership property to them:
-  (c) the secured amounts.
+  (c) the secured amounts to the extent to which they are not already included in paragraph (a) as a loan made to the partnership by another partner.
 Distributions
 (6) Distributions is the total of—
   (a) the market value of distributions to the partner from the limited partnership:
-  (b) the amount paid to the partner for the assignment of capital contributions by them.
+  (b) the amount paid to the partner as an exiting partner for the assignment of an interest in partnership property by them:
+  (c) amounts included in paragraph (a) of subsection (5) to the extent to which they are capital contributions under paragraph (b) of the definition of capital contribution in subsection (12) for which the limited partnership is no longer debtor in relation to the partner.
 Income
 (7) Income is the total of—
   (a) income that the partner has by virtue of section HG 2 in the income year and previous income years:
-  (ab) if the partner has FIF income or a FIF loss, an amount under subsection (7B):
+  (ab) if the partner has FIF income or a FIF loss in the income year and previous income years, amounts under subsection (7B) for those years:
-  (b) capital gain amounts under section CD 44(7)﻿(a) (Available capital distribution amount) that the partner would have by virtue of section HG 2 in the income year and previous income years, if the partner were treated as a company for the purposes of section CD 44(7)﻿(a), unless the gain is accounted for under paragraph (a):
+  (b) capital gain amounts under section CD 44(7)﻿(a) (Available capital distribution amount) that the partner would have by virtue of section HG 2 in the income year and previous income years, if the partner were treated as a company for the purposes of section CD 44(7)﻿(a), unless the gain is accounted for under paragraph (a).
-  (c) assessable income that the partner has in previous income years from goods and services they contributed to the limited partnership, if the income is not accounted for under subsection (5) or paragraph (a) or (b) of this subsection.
+  (c)
 Formula
-(7B) The amount described in subsection (7)﻿(ab) is given by the following formula, but if the calculation returns a negative number, the amount is zero:dividend − FIF amount.
+(7B) An amount described in subsection (7)﻿(ab) is given by the following formula, but if the calculation returns a negative number, the amount is zero:dividends − FIF amount.
 Definition of items in formula
 (7C) In the formula,—
-  (a) dividend is the amount that would be the partner's share of the dividend paid by a FIF to the limited partnership, if section CD 36(1) (Foreign investment fund income) were ignored:
+  (a) dividends is the amount that would be the partner's share of the dividends paid by a FIF to the limited partnership, if sections CD 36 (Foreign investment fund income) and HG 2(2) were ignored:
   (b) FIF amount is—
     (i) zero, if subparagraph (ii) does not apply:
     (ii) the amount that is the person's FIF income, for the relevant income year and FIF, if the person has such an amount.
 Deductions
 (8) Deductions is the total of—
   (a) expenditure or loss in previous income years, to the extent to which the expenditure or loss is incurred by virtue of section HG 2 in the partner deriving income by virtue of section HG 2, excluding any deductions denied in those previous years under this section:
-  (b) capital loss amounts under section CD 44(9) that the partner would have by virtue of section HG 2 in the income year and previous income years, if the partner is treated as a company for the purposes of section CD 44(9), unless the loss is accounted for under paragraph (a):
+  (b) capital loss amounts under section CD 44(9) that the partner would have by virtue of section HG 2 in the income year and previous income years, if the partner is treated as a company for the purposes of section CD 44(9), unless the loss is accounted for under paragraph (a).
-  (c) deductions that the partner is allowed in previous income year in relation to assessable income described in subsection (7)﻿(c), if the deduction is not accounted for under paragraph (a) or (b) or subsection (6).
+  (c)
 Disallowed amounts
 (9) Disallowed amount is the amount of investments, as defined in subsection (5), made by the partner within 60 days of the last day of the income year, if those investments are or will be distributed or reduced within 60 days after the last day of the income year.
 Exclusion
-(10) This section does not deny a partner a deduction that is equal to or less than the amount of net income that the exiting partner has for the amount paid or payable to the exiting partner for the disposal of their partner’s interests, ignoring other transactions.
+(10)
 Relationship with subject matter
 (11) This section is modified by sections HZ 3, HZ 4, and HZ 4B (which relate to transitions to limited partnerships).
 Some definitions